sap-tutorials/sap-build-process-automation/tutorials/spa-add-sub-process-automation/spa-add-sub-process-automation.md

     <!-- border -->![subprocess](49.png)

-5. Refresh the inbox again to get the second notification for the second mission.
+5. Refresh the inbox again to get the second notification to the second mission.
 Now you can see task **Second Learning Mission** appear in My Inbox.
 After finishing the mission, click on **Next**.

     <!-- border -->![subprocess](50.png)